Bowery/website/markdown/DOCUMENTATION.md

 })
 ```

 There's no reason to manually index documents.
 Bowery knows when you have search requests in your code and will manually index the relevant schemas.
-Bowery knows which schema you're indending to search based on what fields you pass it.
-In the above example it will search any schema with a name attribute.
-If you want to scope a search to a specific schema you can also use
+Bowery knows which schema you're intending to search based on what fields you pass it.
+In the above example, it will search any schema with a `name` attribute.
+If you want to scope a search to a specific schema, you can also use:

 ```
-bowery.search('user', {name: 'Bob B'}) // searches for users with a name similiar to Bob B
+// searches for users with a name similiar to Bob B bowery.search('user', {name: 'Bob B'})
 ```

 If you want to search in a domain other then a schema, you can manually index your own search domains.